ebmdatalab/covid_trials_tracker-covid/README.md

 The notebook for data processing is available in the `notebooks` folder.
 All datasets are also available in this folder.

+HTML files for the website are located in the `docs` folder.

 ## Data

 ICTRP data is taken from: https://www.who.int/ictrp/en/.